puppetlabs/puppetdb/documentation/api/wire_format/catalog_format_v8.markdown

 #### `producer_timestamp`

 DateTime.
-The time of catalog submission from the Puppet master to PuppetDB.
+The time of catalog submission from the Puppet Server to PuppetDB.
-This field is currently populated by the Puppet master.
+This field is currently populated by the Puppet Server.

 ### Data type: `<string>`